Droid-ify/client/docs/architecture.md

 Droid-ify is built using modern Android development practices with a focus on maintainability, testability, and performance.
 The app follows Clean Architecture principles with clear separation of concerns.

+Droid-ify is transitioning to a new architecture.
+This document outlines the current and future architecture, as well as common components that will be shared between both.

 ## 🎯 Architecture Principles

 ### Clean Architecture